Wells Fargo Identity Theft Protection: Pros, Cons & Alternatives

 Most comprehensive identity theft protection services include additional features, such as:

-• Online security tools to keep your personal information safe from criminals and hackers.
+• Online security tools such as a VPN, password manager, and antivirus to keep your personal information safe from criminals and hackers.

-• Personal information monitoring to track your Social Security number (SSN) and other sensitive information, and detect signs of identity theft.
+• Comprehensive personal information monitoring to track your Social Security number (SSN), contact information, and other sensitive info, and detect signs of identity theft.

-• Three-bureau credit and bank account monitoring to detect signs of financial fraud.
+• Three-bureau credit and bank account monitoring to detect unauthorized transactions across your credit reports, investment accounts, savings, and credit and debit cards.

-• $1 million in identity theft insurance to reimburse you for stolen funds, legal fees, and more.
+• At least $1 million in identity theft insurance to reimburse you for stolen funds, legal fees, and more.

-• Identity restorations services to help you through the process of resolving fraud.
+• White Glove identity restorations services to help you through the process of resolving fraud.

 Wells Fargo